bradwestness/bradwestness.github.io/_posts/2024/2024-04-08-projects-are-interfaces.md

 ## Charting Your Course

-So just remember: Make types `internal` by default, projects are interfaces, and oceans are now battlefields.
+So just remember:

+1. Make any type that you don't specifically wish to expose outside of a given project `internal` by default.
+1. Projects are interfaces.
+1. Oceans are now battlefields.

  Happy sailing!